cambridgehackers/atomicc/LANGUAGE.md

 Referencing modules do not depend on the internal implementation of referenced modules, even if they textually exist in the same compilation unit.

-To permit reasonable analysis of the program behavior, rules (transctions) can only be executed in a "sequentially consistent" manner.
+To permit reasonable analysis of the program behavior, rules (transactions) can only be executed in a "sequentially consistent" manner.
 Since concurrent rules are all executed in a single clock cycle, in practice this means that we have to prove at compilation time that all possible executions can always be considered as some linear sequentially ordered instantiation